 The easiest way is to SHOP ONLINE!
-You can choose FREE in-store pick up or EASY and affordable home delivery.
+Students can choose FREE in-store pick up or EASY and affordable home delivery.

 How can I save money on Textbooks?

 There are many ways.
 Used books cost significantly less.
-You can also rent new or used textbooks directly from the Campus Store.
-Choosing loose leaf and eBooks can also save you money.
+Students can also rent new or used textbooks directly from the Campus Store.
+Choosing loose leaf and e-books can also save students money.

 What is the college doing to help me save money on Textbooks?

-Try our Textbook Price Compare Tool.
-It searches top online stores like amazon.com, Half.com, Chegg, AbesBooks, and MANY MORE to find the lowest price!
-There are options to buy new or used, rent new or used and eBooks.
+Try the Textbook Price Compare Tool.
+It searches top online stores like amazon.com, Half.com, Chegg, AbesBooks, and many more to find the lowest price!
+There are options to buy new or used, rent new or used and e-books.

 Where does the money I spend in the Campus Store go?